snanurag/todo_kafka_poc/README.md

-# POC of Kafka : Hight thruput message delivery guarantee.
+# Hight thruput at any distributed message delivery system.
+Ensure guarantee of message deliveries
+## Preferablly POC of Kafka